leeftk/leeftk/README.md

 - ⚡ Fun fact: ...
 -->

-Here's some cool things that I've worked on in my time as a developer!
+Here are some cool things that I've worked on in my time as a developer!

 - Truffle Boxes
   - Truffle NFT Box for deploying NFT collections - https://github.com/truffle-box/nft-box